-- 6.1 The minutes of the meeting held on 10 September 2020 were agreed as a true record subject to minor amendment. - 6.2 The Secretariat confirmed that all action points had been dealt with.
+6.1 The minutes of the meeting held on 10 September 2020 were agreed as a true record subject to minor amendment regarding Julie Peirce's title.

+6.2 The Secretariat confirmed that all action points had been dealt with.